CamiloTerevinto/Blog/README.md

 If you'd like to provide feedback on any of the samples, please feel free to create an issue.
 I'd also be glad to accept Pull Requests to improve the samples.

+## License
+This GitHub repository is licensed through the MIT license, which can be found [here](/LICENSE)